lmtoy/lmtoy_2021-S1-US-3/README.md

 24 25 26 27 28 29 30  29 30 31

 Current final RMS is down to just under 21 mK.
 Each dataset around 100mK.
-100/sqrt(46-7)=16
+100/sqrt(46-7)=16, so not quite as good as expected.

+Beam 1 always bad, Beam 5 often, Beam 6 has some low pattern, might be useful to try leaving it out for all

 ## LMTOY Data Reduction